eclipse-vertx/vert.x/new/manual.md

 ## What is vert.x?

 **Vert.x is the framework for the next generation of asynchronous, effortlessly scalable, concurrent applications.**

+Vert.x is a framework which takes inspiration from event driven frameworks like node.js, combines it with a distributed event bus and sticks it all on the JVM - a runtime with *real* concurrency and unrivalled performance.
+Vert.x then exposes the API in Ruby and Java too.

 Some of the key highlights include: